Electric vehicles, also known as EVs, have become all the rage lately, especially among investors.

 These are just the first of many 100% electric models this leader in auto manufacturing is likely to offer in the relatively near future.

 Not to mention, the company recently announced a partnership with Google.
-The two companies will work together to modernize Ford production facilities through vision AI, create new buying experiences, and create new offerings with connected vehicle data.
+The six-year partnership starts in 2023 when the two companies will work together to modernize Ford production facilities through vision AI, create new buying experiences, and create new offerings with connected vehicle data.

 Because the auto industry of the future blends technology with traditional mechanics, a partner like Google is a major advantage to any player in the game.